Lilamna

 Lilamna is an extinct genus of mackerel sharks from the Wulagen Formation of the Tarim Basin, China.
 It was originally named Archaeolamna apophysata, but that generic name was preoccupied by Archaeolamna kopingensis.
 Lilamna was named as a replacement in accordance with the rules of the International Code of Zoological Nomenclature.
 Although formerly assigned to the family Lamnidae, it is now considered to be a potential member of the family Pseudoscapanorhynchidae.
 Since this family is otherwise restricted to the Cretaceous, it is possible that the holotype tooth was reworked into the late Eocene sediments it was found in.
+Some paleontologists suggested that Lilamna is a nomen nudum, why was not been formelly describried.
+A aditional not been describried species was also found, and It is believed that it will be described at a later time.

+Taxonomy

+History

+In 1997, Li found a tooth of a extinct shark, he It named as "Archaeolamna" apophysata, and classified as new species of same genus.
+Previously, in 2021, the name was been questioned and It was realized that the animal did not belong to the genus Archaeolamna, but rather to another genus, so a new name was suggested in reference to its discoverer: Lilamna.
+Some paleontologists believe that it might still be another species within the same genus as Archaeolamna, but most paleontologists today do not agree with this idea.
+Paleontologists believe that the name might be a nomen nudum due to some lack of more detailed information about the genus.

+Its classification is still under debate; paleontologists suggest that it belongs to the family Pseudoscapanorhynchidae, but some paleontologists also suggest that it may belong to its own family or to another already known family.